What causes concrete to sink or settle?

 How long will concrete leveling last?

-Concrete leveling has over 75 years of time tested success and permanence and has been used on everything from highways to airport runways.
-It is just as permanent as concrete replacement if not more so.
-Unlike most concrete replacement contractors, we guarantee all of our work.
-We have had to warranty less than 1% due to failure, so you can have full confidence that concrete leveling is the smarter, cost-effective approach to concrete replacement.
+Concrete leveling has time tested success and permanence and has been used on everything from highways to airport runways since the 1930’s.
+We have had to return under our standard one year warranty period roughly 1% of the time, so you can be assured that concrete leveling is the smarter, cost-effective approach to concrete replacement.

 Why choose the Concrete Chiropractor Leveling Service?